Shakshuka … for Breakfast, Lunch or Dinner

 - Add in the eggs and cook, uncovered for an additional 10 minutes or until eggs are desired doneness.

-- Serve topped with yogurt, sauerkraut and basil.
+- Serve optionally topped with yogurt, sauerkraut and basil.